Skip to content

 Don't create circular connections (A → B → A).
 This causes infinite loops and will fail.

-Method 1: Click the line and press Delete Method 2: Right-click the line and select “Delete”
+Method 1: Click the line and press Manage Method 2: Right-click the line and select “Delete”

 1. Delete the old connection